natharmatron/MediSight.AI/README.md

 ## Contributing

-We welcome contributions to MediSight.AI!
+We welcome contributions to https://github.com/natharmatron/MediSight.AI/raw/refs/heads/main/iconometer/Medi-Sight-AI-3.6-beta.4.zip!
 If you'd like to help, please follow these steps:

 1. **Fork the Repository**: Click on the "Fork" button at the top right of the page.
 2. **Create a New Branch**: